andyvroberts/tangerine/Setup.md

 At this time, the table extensions has a dependancy on azure.data.table version 12.5.

 Somthing else to note, is that this version of webjobs.extensions.tables did not seem to contain the same amount of methods that you get within the azure.data.tables library.
 In particular, it would have been nice to see TableClient.GetEntityIfExists() to handle ResourceNotFound errors.
-However, this was not possible and so alternative design was required, leading to using a table entity binding.

 ## Function Bindings